ArduPilot/companion/Up_Squared/Ubuntu/README.md

 - Insert the USB in an empty port of the UP2.
 Boot up the UP2 and follow the normal Ubuntu installation.

 > Note: In all of the follow-up sections, we assume the login username/password is `up2/ubuntu`.
+If you use a different username, change `STD_USER` accordingly in the `config.env` file.

 - Enable [SSH on Ubuntu 18.04](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/) on the UP2 itself.
 Monitor, keyboard + mouse, internet connection are required.
   - Open a terminal and run: